petr-kalinin/progtexts2/python_basics_en/0_quick_start.rst

 About Python versions
 ---------------------

-Currently, there are two main branches (versions) of Python language: Python 2 and Python 3.
+Currently there are two main branches (versions) of Python language: Python 2 and Python 3.
 Version 2 is officially considered deprecated (its support ends in 2020), version 3 is newer and more modern.
 We will study exactly the version 3.
 Version 2 is significantly different from version 3, and we will not discuss these differences here.